netgen/TagsBundle/Resources/doc/INSTALL.md

 Optional requirements
 ---------------------

-* eZ Publish Legacy Stack with legacy eZ Tags 2.0 installed and configured.
+* eZ Publish Legacy Stack with legacy eZ Tags 2.1 installed and configured.

 ### Notes about versions

+Netgen Tags Bundle 2.2 can only be used with legacy eZ Tags 2.1, due to incompatible changes in `eztags` field type

 Netgen Tags Bundle 2.1 can only be used with eZ Platform.
 Last version available for eZ Publish Community and eZ Publish Enterprise is 2.0.x